Taha-bouhafa1/ViT_model/README.md

 | Test Accuracy    | 63.81%    |
 | Train Loss       | 0.6803    |

-> Note: ViT models typically require **larger datasets** and longer training times to reach competitive accuracy.
+> 🔴Note: ViT models typically require **larger datasets** and longer training times to reach competitive accuracy.
 CIFAR-10 is a relatively small dataset for this type of architecture, which is why the test accuracy is lower than expected.

 ---